 15A NCAC 13B .0537 FACILITY PLAN FOR C&DLFs

 (a) Purpose.
-As required under Rule .0535 of this Section, a permit applicant shall prepare a facility plan which meets the requirements of this Rule.
+A permit applicant shall prepare a facility plan which meets the requirements of this Rule.

-(1) The facility plan must define the comprehensive development of the property proposed for a permit or described in the permit of an existing facility.
-The plan must include a set of drawings and a report which present the long-term, general design concepts related to construction, operation, and closure of the C&DLF unit(s).
-The scope of the plan must span the active life of the unit(s).
-Additional solid waste management activities located at the C&DLF facility must be identified in the plan and must meet the requirements of this Subchapter.
-The facility plan must define the waste stream proposed for management at the C&DLF facility.
-If different types of landfill units or non-disposal activities are included in the facility design, the plan must describe general waste acceptance procedures.
+(1) The facility plan shall define the comprehensive development of the property proposed for a permit or described in the permit of an existing facility.
+The plan shall include a set of drawings and a report that present the long-term, general design concepts related to construction, operation, and closure of the C&DLF unit(s).
+The scope of the plan shall span the active life of the unit(s).
+Additional solid waste management activities located at the C&DLF facility shall be identified in the plan and shall meet the requirements of this Subchapter.
+The facility plan shall define the waste stream proposed for management at the C&DLF facility.
+If different types of landfill units or non-disposal activities are included in the facility design, the plan shall describe general waste acceptance procedures.

 (c) Use of Terms.
-The terminology used in describing areas of the C&DLF unit(s) shall be defined as follows and must be used consistently throughout a permit application.
+The terminology used in describing areas of the C&DLF unit(s) shall be defined as follows and shall be used consistently throughout a permit application:

-(2) A "cell" is a subdivision of a phase, which describes modular or partial construction.
+(2) "cell" means a subdivision of a phase, which describes modular or partial construction.

-(3) A "subcell" is a subdivision of a cell, which describes leachate and stormwater management, if required, for active or inactive areas of the constructed C&DLF.
+(3) "subcell" means a subdivision of a cell, which describes leachate and stormwater management, if required, for active or inactive areas of the constructed C&DLF.

 (d) Facility Drawings.
-The facility plan must include the following drawings:
+The facility plan shall include the following drawings:

 (1) Site Development.
-The drawings which plot site development must be prepared on topographic maps representative of existing site conditions; the maps must locate or delineate the following:
+The drawings that plot site development shall be prepared on topographic maps representative of existing site conditions; and the maps shall locate or delineate the following:

-(D) Define phases of development, which do not exceed approximately five years of operating capacity;
+(D) define phases of development of approximately five years of operating capacity each;

 (2) Landfill Operation.
-The following information related to the long-term operation of the C&DLF unit must be included in facility drawings:
+The following information related to the long-term operation of the C&DLF unit shall be included in facility drawings: